Senior lay officers and the executive

-As University Secretary, Jennifer's work includes; corporate governance, including ethics; overseeing and co-ordinating the University’s response to changes in the external regulatory framework; legal services and policy and compliance including, Data Protection and Freedom of Information; Freedom of Expression and Prevent; Student discipline, complaints and appeals; policy and investigatory responsibilities in relation to whistleblowing, bribery and corruption, and allegations of misconduct in academic research; Protocol, including graduation ceremonies and other major University events; and overseeing the management of critical incidents (including student emergencies).
+Her work includes; corporate governance, ethics and reputation; overseeing the University’s response to changes in the external regulatory framework; legal services; policy and compliance including, Data Protection, Freedom of Information; Freedom of Expression, Prevent; Student discipline, complaints and appeals; whistleblowing, misconduct in academic research; Protocol, and oversight of the management of critical incidents (including student emergencies).

-The direct reports of the University Secretary include the Secretariat, Policy, Funding and Regulation, Communications and Engagement, Risk Management, and Wellbeing, Safety and Health..
+The direct reports of the University Secretary include the Secretariat, Policy, Funding and Regulation, Communications and Engagement, Risk Management, and Wellbeing, Safety and Health.

 Chief Financial Officer - MBA ACA